jayrbolton/python-type-inferencer/README.md

  * The output will go in logs/pytown.log

 The program's actual content is under /src/.

-I plan to better document the structure of the program very soon.
+If you're interested in structural type inference (type inference of duck typing), please contact me at jayrbolton@gmail.com